Bonds are a great way to earn steady returns while reducing risk.

 1. Treasury Bonds

-Treasury bonds are issued by the government and guaranteed to pay the investor a fixed interest rate over a certain period.
-They often have maturities ranging from 10-30 years and offer investors higher returns than other investments due to their low default risk.
+Treasury bonds are issued by the government and are guaranteed to pay investors a fixed interest rate over a certain period.
+They often have maturities ranging from 10 to 30 years and offer investors higher returns than other investments due to their low default risk.

 Treasury bonds are generally considered a safe investment since the government has never defaulted on debt obligations.